Kunj-Patel10/kunjpatel-demo/README.md

 # kunjpatel-demo
-This is femo of my repository.
+This is demo of my repository.
+Iam New At This.